FredHutch/pgMAP_pipeline/README.md

 * **Phoebe:** make sure the report.html is actually being ignored by .gitignore

-* **Phoebe:** delete current dev branch and make a new one for each update or each group of updates

 * **Phoebe:** make a new branch and make sure the existing version of the pipeline runs on the test_snakemake downsampled dataset
   * run on an interactive node first
   * once the scheduler part is working, confirm that this works for the downsampled dataset too

-* **Daniel/Emma:** confirm that updated conda/mamba/Snakemake install instructions make sense

-* **Daniel:** write a vignette for running pgMAP on the downsampled dataset on an interactive node (can just add to GitHub README)

 * update config files, etc. for full pgPEN library